v7a/localization-asgi/README.md

 # ASGI localization app
-An ASGI app that provides your web application with localization support.
+An ASGI app that provides localization support for your web application.

 ## What is included?
 * A middleware populating `scope["locales"]` with the request's `accept-language` ordered by weight.